cserron/iremcap/index_es.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: internal
+layout: home
-title: markets
-permalink: /mercados/
+permalink: /
-permalink_en:   /markets/
-permalink_fr:   /marches/
+ref: index
+lang: es
 ---